Share your thoughts on the NEXUS website and the Faculty Knowledge Base.

 Add a Video Link with Panopto

-1. In the content area, click on the Build Content tab and select Panopto Video Link / Embed Tool.
+1. From the Content Market, scroll down and select Panopto Video Link / Embed Tool.

-2. You will be redirected to the Panapto provisioned folder for this course.
+2. You will be redirected to the Panopto provisioned folder for this Blackboard course.
 Select your video and click Insert.Screenshot of Panopto provisioned course folder with arrows pointing to select video radio button and Insert button.

-1. The selected video is now added to the content area as a link (the link name is the video name by default).
-To change the link name, add a text description, and/or edit the availability, click the options menu icon next to the link name and select Edit.
+1. The selected video is now added to Course Content as a link (the link name is the video name by default).
+To change the link name and/or add a text description, click the More Options icon (…) and select Edit.
+To move the link to a different location in Course Content, click and hold the Move icon (six dots) and drag the link to the desired location.

 Contact Support